-But for commercial property there is some good news – you generally have more options and flexibility as a landlord to deal with things.
+But there is some good news for commercial property – you generally have more options and flexibility as a landlord to deal with things.

-Again, they're helping to think bigger-picture and strategy wise in order to see what action can then be concluded in whatever situation you're in.
+Again, they're helping to think bigger-picture and strategy-wise to see what action can be concluded in whatever situation you're in.

-1. The Thumb, and Usual Payments
+1. The Thumb and Usual Payments

-Because this tends to be a genuine dialogue with people, then you may be able to agree a sensible solution to the arrears such as a payment plan over time.
+Because this tends to be a genuine dialogue with people, you may be able to agree on a sensible solution to the arrears, such as a payment plan over time.

-2. The First finger, and CRAR
+2. The First finger and CRAR

 Also, this is only for rent arrears now, requires a legal Enforcement Agent to deal with, and has prescribed notices and time scales to adhere to.

-3. The Middle Finger, and Ending the Lease
+3. The Middle Finger and Ending the Lease

-4. The Fourth Finger, and Other Parties
+4. The Fourth Finger and Other Parties

 Secondly, any former tenants to the lease either under an Authorised Guarantee Agreement (AGA) or by law if a lease was granted before 1995.

-5. The Little Finger, and Legal Action
+5. The Little Finger and Legal Action

-Secondly, is more to do with officially ending the legal status of the tenant in order to secure monies, typically through a Statutory Demand through the Insolvency Act 1986 if the debt is over £5,000 and outstanding for over 21 days.
+Secondly, is more to do with officially ending the legal status of the tenant to secure monies, typically through a Statutory Demand through the Insolvency Act 1986 if the debt is over £5,000 and outstanding for over 21 days.

 Cracking Down on Commercial Tenant Arrears

-Whether you're a landlord looking at action to take and recovery these, a tenant understanding what they might face, or an advisor needing to help come up with a workable solution.
+Whether you're a landlord looking at action to take and recover these, a tenant understanding what they might face, or an advisor needing to help come up with a workable solution.

 Need More Help?

-Claim your FREE Property Management Pack here – including a 15-point Property Deal Cheat Sheet, and Introduction & Chapter from our amazon-best-seller book, the Property Management Guide.
+Claim your FREE Property Management Pack here – including a 15-point Property Deal Cheat Sheet and Introduction & Chapter from our Amazon-best-seller book, the Property Management Guide.